KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/13-Input, Output and Error Redirections.md

 `cat < file1.txt`{{execute}}

 So first `cat` command reads my keyboard input and converts them in to stdout which is immediately redirected to file1.txt.
-That is untill we press CTRL+D
+That is until we press CTRL+D

 Later we cat command read input from file1.txt using `<`